-Grades: P/N Option In order to encourage students to take course work outside their area of specialization, each student in good standing, after his first year on campus, is permitted to select one course per semester to be graded P or N. If awarded a P or N grade, the course will not count for requirements of general education or any major or minor requirements.
+Grades: P/N Option In order to encourage students to take course work outside their area of specialization, each student in good standing, after his first year on campus, is permitted to select one course per semester to be graded P or N during the week indicated on the acadmic calendar.
+If awarded a P or N grade, the course will not count for requirements of general education or any major or minor requirements.